mgdotdev/floop/README.md

 ```

 floop.loop is a C extension which has an internal event loop that continuously
-calls the function.
+calls a given function.
 If the function returns None, the loop continues.
 If the
-function return != None, or raises an error, the result breaks the loop.
+function return is not None, or the function raises an error, the result breaks
+the loop.

 performance results:
 ```